 A wedding photographer provides all their equipment, either digital or film cameras, and light and shade equipment.
-If you are ordering film photographs, your wedding photographer will also take care of processing and producing wedding photos in the laboratory.
+If you are ordering film photographs (read ‘The Complete Guide to Film Photography‘), your wedding photographer will also take care of processing and producing wedding photos in the laboratory.
 They can help you choose different styles and help you compile your shot list.
 A wedding photographer also directs the photography to get better shots.

 Planning the style of your wedding photos

 It used to be that a wedding shot list was limited to the ceremony with many formal photographs of people outside the church or another venue.
 However, there is more to your big day than just the service.